ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 You can also display a summary about the [cligen] syntax with the parameter [help-syntax].
-The [cligen] module offers some more advanced features, which we will not discuss here in detail: We can use a command mode, to support app calls like [nim c ...​]{.term}, where the first argument selects which command is called.
+The [cligen] module offers some more advanced features, which we will not discuss here in detail: We can use a command mode, to support app calls like [nim c ...​], where the first argument selects which command is called.
 Or you can specify that a different letter than the first one of the long option name is used as short option.
 Or, instead of directly calling a proc, we can use